 3. See If You Qualify For An Income-Driven Repayment Plan

-The government provides income-driven repayment plans with names like Revised Pay As You Earn Plan (or REPAYE), which was launched last fall, allowing qualifying borrowers to cap monthly payments at a set percentage (generally 10 percent) of discretionary income.
+The government provides income-driven repayment plans with names like Revised Pay As You Earn Plan (or REPAYE), allowing qualifying borrowers to cap monthly payments at a set percentage (generally 10 percent) of discretionary income.
 Depending on the plan and whether you borrowed for undergraduate or graduate studies, any remaining debt will be forgiven after 20 or 25 years.

 Again, it’s important to do some research to ensure you meet all requirements and about whether it’s right for you.
 While lower payments can help in the short-term, they may also lead to higher interest costs over time.